waTeim/node-julia/README.md

 If the result of an expression would resolve to a JavaScript typed array, then the buffer that underlies that array is shared, not copied, between Julia and JavaScript.
 * This feature is currently supported on node 0.11, 0.12, and all versions of iojs
-* this feature is currently not avaiable when using node 0.10.
+* This feature is currently not avaiable when using node 0.10.
 * If the array originates within Julia, then a Javascript typed array will be created as described above with the same buffer used by Julia.
 * If the array originates within JavaScript then an equivalent Julia array will be created